 - The V&A enjoys a very good working relationship with the Embassy for the People’s Republic of China in London.
 The V&A welcomed the Chinese Minister of Culture in October 2013.

 Because of its unique links to the Great Exhibition of 1851, the V&A was active in marking Shanghai Expo 2010.
 Designs for the British Pavilion were displayed at the V&A in 2009.
 The Museum worked with the Shanghai Expo Bureau, Shanghai Museum and the Bureau International des Expositions (BIE) towards two exhibitions for the Shanghai Expo.
 The magnificent oil painting by Henry Courtney Selous, The Opening of the Great Exhibition (1851) was among over 30 loans to the Shanghai Expo Museum which, to the end of August 2010, had received 1,620,000 visitors.

 V&A publications on Chinese themes are extremely diverse and include a study in Chinese of early collectors of Chinese art, a translation into Chinese of the Vivienne Westwood exhibition catalogue, and a collaborative volume on medieval textiles from Central Asia in the Stein collection.
 Chinese Export Ceramics, Chinese version, co-authored by the V&A’s Rose Kerr, Luisa Mengoni and Ming Wilson will be published by the Shanghai Guhua Chubanshe.

 - Zhang Hongxing, Masterpieces of Chinese Painting: 700-1900 (V&A, 2013)

-- Katherine Coombs, British Watercolours 1750-1950, Chinese version (V&A, 2013)
+- Katherine Coombs, British Watercolours 1750-1950, Chinese version (Beijing: Heritage Press, 2013)

-- Anna Jackson et al, The Splendour of India's Royal Courts, Chinese version (V&A, 2013)
+- Anna Jackson et al, The Splendour of India's Royal Courts, Chinese version (Beijing: Palace Museum, 2013)

-- Kerr, Mengoni & Wilson, Chinese Export Ceramics (V&A, 2011)
+- Rose Kerr, Luisa Mengoni, and Ming Wilson, Chinese Export Ceramics (V&A, 2011)

 - Ming Wilson, Imperial Chinese Robes (V&A, 2011)